Skip to main content

 Single Source of Truth

-A common solution for consolidating customer data is by using a CDP.
+A common solution for consolidating customer data is by using a Customer Data Platform (CDP).
 However, they mainly focus on collecting streaming data, and data stored in SaaS tools, offline data, and internal databases aren't included.
 So CDPs don't actually offer a single source of truth.

 Another approach that can truly achieve a single source of truth is the Composable CDP.
 A composable CDP leverages the existing data infrastructure that is already in place and helps transfer all business data into one place.